DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-17 Art Meeting Notes.md

 	- The feet are still sliding, so maybe keep 1 foot still or something
 - Heavy Attack Animation thing
 	- Might be a little too fast
+		- Maybe there should be a buildup that leads into the animation
+		- We also need some time for the player to react
 	- How to not make it not look "goofy as fuck" (his words not mine)
 	- Maintain that hunched over pose